applecuckoo/random-stuff/README.md

 That probably means that I got lazy and did it online.

 Either way, it's verified so you know it's me. :smiley:

-## SSH keys, current as of 18/09/2022

-### MacBook Air:

-`+2kMhvD7kDHinRMQbWPPfQoCpZDnM1898/S9P6HXVJE`

-### Windows Rig:

-`R9HdZwysBMsT3v0yzEEvKjw8D5hbPaBYDF16MBod8ZA`

-P.S. there may be some commits signed with a GPG key, I ended up figuring out how to use the SSH key so I don't use that anymore.